The Order: 1886: Development

 On June 11, 2013, The Order: 1886 was announced at the Sony Computer Entertainment E3 2013 conference as a new intellectual property for the PlayStation 4.
 In a post on the PlayStation Blog, Ready at Dawn CEO and creative director Ru Weerasuriya reveled that the game was in the works since 2010.
 The studio's internal proprietary RAD Engine 4.0 was used for the game's development.
 On August 29, 2013, Weerasuriya revealed that the decision to go ahead with The Order: 1886 was influenced by Uncharted 2: Among Thieves.
 On February 6, 2014, it was announced that the game would be single-player only and that the game will run at 30 FPS.

 On January 17, 2015, Ready at Dawn confirmed that the game had been declared gold, indicating it was being prepared for production and release.
 The Order: 1886 was released on February 20, 2015.

-A video of the game's full-length playthrough, with a duration of about 5 hours, was leaked online before the game's official release.
+A video of the game's full-length playthrough, with a duration of about 5 hours, was leaked online before the game's release.
 As a single-player only and full-priced game at launch, concern was raised about the value of the game.
 Weerasuriya defended the game, saying that "it's a matter of quality, not quantity."
-Technical officer Andrea Pessino also responded to the actual length of the game, saying that the game will take eight to ten hours to finish if the player plays it at normal pace and difficulty level.
+Technical officer Andrea Pessino responded to the actual length of the game, saying that the game will take eight to ten hours to finish if the player plays it at normal pace and difficulty level.